bugsalexander/advent-of-code/years/2023/REMARKS.md

 I decided I'm going to start recording my times, for fun (since this is long after AOC ended).

 This one was pretty straightforward, implementing an algorithm handed to us.

+### day 16

+- part1: 73m
+- part2: ~5m

+Pretty straightforward solution with DFS and a 3D array to memoize results.
+Didn't spend much time on design, just sort of had an idea that ended up working out.
+Took a while to implement.

+Part 2 was very satisfying/simple to implement, since the solution from part1 was already optimized.